COMPASS For

 Shapefile Export Improvements |

-The 3D Exporter in the Viewer now
+The 3D Exporter in the Viewer now creates a

-creates a ".prj" "projection-file along with the
+".prj" "projection-file along with the other

-other shapefile components.
-Also, since some
+shapefile components.
+Also, since some programs

-programs prefer to have shapefiles zipped before
+prefer to have shapefiles zipped before they can

-creating a zip file that includes all the
+file that includes all the component files. |

 Update - 5-15-18 |